nexpy/nxrefine/_sources/introduction.rst.txt

 Introduction
 ============
-NXRefine implements a complete workflow for both data acquisition and reduction of single crystal x-ray scattering, collected by the sample rotation method.
-NXRefine generates a three-dimensional mesh of scattering intensity, *i.e.*, S(Q), which can be used either to model diffuse scattering in reciprocal space or to transform the data to produce three-dimensional pair-distribution-functions (PDF), which represent the summed probabilities of all possible interatomic vectors.
+NXRefine implements a complete workflow for both data acquisition and reduction of single crystal x-ray scattering collected by the sample rotation method.
+NXRefine generates a three-dimensional mesh of scattering intensity, *i.e.*, S(**Q**), which can be used either to model diffuse scattering in reciprocal space or to transform the data to produce three-dimensional pair-distribution-functions (PDF), which represent the summed probabilities of all possible interatomic vectors in real space, *i.e.*, Patterson maps.
-In crystallography, these are known as Patterson maps.
 If the Bragg peaks are eliminated before these transforms, using a process known as 'punch-and-fill,' only those probabilities that deviate from the average crystalline structure are retained, generating 'difference' Patterson, or 3D-ΔPDF, maps.
 The final stage of the NXRefine workflow is to generate such 3D-ΔPDF maps.

 The uncompressed raw data from such measurements comprises tens (and sometimes hundreds) of gigabytes, often collected in under 30 minutes.
-This allows such measurements to be repeated multiple times as a function of a parametric variable, such as temperature.
+The speed of data collection allows such measurements to be repeated multiple times as a function of a parametric variable, such as temperature.
 Ideally, such data should be transformed into reciprocal space as quickly as it is measured, so that scientists can inspect the results before a set of scans is complete.
-For this reason, NXRefine enables the workflow to be run automatically once an initial refinement of the sample orientation has been determined.
+For this reason, the NXRefine workflow is designed to be run automatically once an initial refinement of the sample orientation has been determined.

+NXRefine is currently in use on Sector 6-ID-D at the Advanced Photon Source and the QM2 beamline at CHESS.

 Experimental Geometry
 ---------------------